All about Bengali festivals Recipes About our Bengal

 Holi

-It is a unique festival.
+Holi is a unique festival.
 Spring waves its magic wand of colours and nature is replenished with colourful flowers; men too addicted to the natural beauty rejoice in its surroundings by celebrating the Holi festival with different types of colours.

-Colours
+Holi Colours

 It is a colourful spectacle to see huge heaps of dazzling red, magenta, pink, green and blue every where on the road.

 Years ago Holi colours were prepared at home from the flowers of the 'tesu' tree.
 This tree is also known as 'the flame of the forest' or 'palash'.
-The colours were healthy and were good for skin.
+The colours were healthy and were good for the skin.

 Prev Page